kubos/kubos/docs/tutorials/first-project.rst

 Like all good programming tutorials, we'll start with a basic "Hello, World" program.

-Log into your SDK VM and then create a new folder for your project.
+Navigate to your development environment of choice and then create a new folder for your project.

 Within that folder, create a new file, ``hello_world.py``, which will print "Hello, World!" and then exit.